edwardsmarkf/fastfeathers/README.md

 13) **jsgrid-sequelize.bsh** - Uses [Js-grid.com](http://js-grid.com/) as the front end user-interface.
 Options include either [MariaDB](https://mariadb.com/) or [CockroachDB](https://cockroachlabs.com/).
 The default is [CockroachDB](https://cockroachlabs.com/).

+14) **sql-tiny.bsh** - example of the tinyest sql example available

-14) **test-all-hooks.bsh**   - used to test each and every possible hook to help determine execution order.
+15) **test-all-hooks.bsh**   - used to test each and every possible hook to help determine execution order.
 Creates 42 hooks.

 ### Databases